-Staff reported to Inspectors that on arrival at the CCU reception desk, custodies were asked to confirm their name and date of birth, which was compared against their PER and computer record.
-When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the computer system before the prisoner was placed in a cell.
-Inspectors did not observe this practice.
+Inspectors observed that on arrival at the CCU reception desk, the custody was asked to confirm their name and date of birth, which was compared against their PER and computer record.
+When staff were satisfied that their identity had been confirmed, a photograph was taken of the custody and added to the GEOAmey IT system before the custody was placed in a cell.

-On checking the GEOAmey IT system it was encouraging to see that there was a record of custodies being offered hand sanitiser on arrival at the CCU and being asked questions in respect of COVID-19.
+On checking the GEOAmey IT system it was seen that there was a record of custodies being offered hand sanitiser on arrival at the CCU and a record of custodies being asked questions in respect of COVID-19.
 These questions covered general health and safety and ensured awareness of the Scottish Government's physical distancing rules and formed part of the Cell Sharing Risk Assessment (CSRA).

-A selection of PER forms were examined by Inspectors.
-All were found to have been completed correctly and accurately, documenting the custodies classification, vulnerabilities, medical issues, dependencies and if an interpreter was required.
-It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system.
+A PER form was examined by Inspectors, and found to have been completed correctly and accurately, documenting the custodies classification, vulnerabilities, medical issues, dependencies and if an interpreter was required.

+It was noted that all further information pertaining to the custody, generated whilst within the CCU, was recorded by staff on the GEOAmey IT system, unless the custody was on constant observation when the PER form was updated by the observing staff member.